com-480-data-visualization/Olympic1500/milestones/Milestone 2.md

 | Laetitia Wilhelm | 298015 |

 ## Milestone 2 (26th April, 5pm)
+Here is the [website](https://laetitia-wilhelm.github.io/index.html) on which we will display the following visualization ideas.

 **10% of the final grade**
 ### Visualization ideas: